 Elasticsearch is an Apache Lucene-based distributed Search and Analytics engine.
 It has swiftly become the most popular search engine since its introduction in 2010.
 It is frequently used for Log Analytics, full-text Search, Security Intelligence, Business Analytics, and a lot of other applications.

 Elasticsearch is a NoSQL databaseopen-source, and written in Java.
 It is available for both On-Premises and Cloud.
-You have the option of running it yourself or using a hosted Elasticsearch service like AWS Elasticsearch.
-You can also use Elasticsearch to aggregate info as well as get insight into trends and patterns in your data.
 You can also integrate it with BI tools such as Power BI, Looker, and Tableau.
 Elasticsearch makes use of an Inverted Index data structure, which allows it to execute extremely quick real-time full-text searches.

 Key Features of Elasticsearch